VwedeOkojie/Pizza-Sales-Project/README.md

 This project aims to analyze pizza sales data to gain insights into popular pizza types, size preferences, pricing strategies, sales trends, and customer segmentation.
 The analysis will help pizza businesses understand customer preferences and optimize their sales strategies.

 ## Data Extraction
-* Source: Pizza Sales Dataset
+* Source: Order details, Orders, Pizza Types and Pizzas Dataset
 * Format: CSV
-* Columns: Date, Pizza Type, Size, Price, Quantity Sold, Customer Segment, Location

 ## Technologies Used
 * Power BI for data visualization and analysis